 What are we going to do?

-In the first part, we trained a model to predict the “high revenue potential” of customers for whom we have already observed their previous long-term behaviour (they were stored in the customers_labeled dataset).
+In the first part, we trained a model to predict the “high revenue potential” of customers for whom we have already observed their previous long-term behavior (they were stored in the customers_labeled dataset).

 Now, we have some new customers, for whom we have the first purchase, and we want to predict whether they’ll turn out to be “high revenue customers”.
 This is the customers_unlabeled_prepared dataset.
 In this dataset, we do not have an indication of whether they are high revenue.